Genshin-Stella-Mod/Stella-Mod-Resources-test/README.md

-# Stella Mod Resources - TEST
+# Stella Mod Resources - test2
 Repository containing a collection of presets and shaders used by the [Genshin Stella Mod](https://sefinek.net/genshin-impact-reshade/repositories).